-Table 1 summarises my assessment of the main methods used and species likely to be caught at the proposed site based on the Davey 2008 survey, the National Institute of Water and Atmospheric Research Ltd (NIWA), 2016 benthic survey, ACV data and other sources.
+Table 1 summarises my assessment of the main methods used and species likely to be caught at the proposed site based on the Davey 2008 survey, the Davidson 2017 preliminary site survey, ACV data and other sources.

 &lt;sup>5 ACV data is reported through Activity Catch Returns and includes fishing positions, target and caught species numbers, and methods used.